accurec/VfatNotificator/README.md

 1) Start new dev container.
-2) Run code using 'ruby vfat_pool_notificator.rb' from the terminal in 'src' directory.
+2) Run code using 'ruby vfat_runner.rb' from the terminal in 'src' directory.
+3) CHeck logs in 'out' folder.